Google Partner Interconnect Process Overview

 Before you can log in, your account is manually reviewed and then approved by the PacketFabric team.
 You should receive approval within 24 hours.

-At this point, your network will look roughly like this (assuming a 10 Gbps connection):
+At this point, your network looks roughly like this (assuming a 10 Gbps connection):

 The VLAN attachment connects the interconnect to your VPC.